 SQLite file dabases¶

-Up until now, we've been working with Excel tables in-memory, but we can also connect to sqlite files.
-In this way, we can use QueryStom as a SQLite IDE.
+Up until now, we've been using SQLite to work with Excel tables in-memory, but we can also connect to sqlite files.

 Connect to a SQLite file¶